dannyjiajia/gradle-java-preprocessor-plugin/README.md

 gradle preprocessFreeRelease
 ~~~

-Finally,the `MainActivity.java` file would be changed by plugin:
+Finally,the `MainActivity.java` file would be modify by plugin:

 ~~~
 //#ifdef FREE_VERSION